 [4G] Adding points to a convex hull (6 points).
-Let S and T be two sets of points in E^d , having S points and S points respectively.
-Suppose we are given the convex hull conv S expressed as a facet graph, as produced by the Clarkson-Shor incremental convex hull construction algorithm, and our task is to incrementally insert the points in S and thus construct conv($S \cup T$).
+Let S and T be two sets of points in E^d , having s points and t points respectively.
+Suppose we are given the convex hull conv S expressed as a facet graph, as produced by the Clarkson-Shor incremental convex hull construction algorithm, and our task is to incrementally insert the points in T and thus construct conv($S \cup T$).